cslarsen/gameboy/PROGRESS.md

 pretty decent, even though it was very rudimentary.
 It supports step-debugging, break and continue.
 The surprise was mostly how I now depended on a working Gameboy debugger.

+Was able to implement nearly all the instructions for the boot code.
+However, at this point the debugging has become very difficult due to the sheer complexity of following the program flow.
+I am getting an attempt to access negative memory.
+Need to track down that bug.

+Next steps: Implement half-carry flags, debug until the boot code runs perfectly.
+It currently runs loops correctly, calls with returns and so on.
+My guess is that I'll be able to run the entire boot code without *too* much hassle.
+After that, I can start implementing the display functions and see what happens there.
+My gut feeling is that running with a display will only uncover more bugs at the current state of affairs.